Custom Installation and Uninstallation of Components

 # ./scripts/installpkg.sh drweb-internet-gateways

-Custom Uninstallation of the Components
+Custom Uninstallation of Components

-For the custom uninstallation of a component, use the appropriate uninstallation command of the package manager of your OS if your OS uses the RPM format of packages:
+If your OS uses the RPM format of packages, to uninstall a single component, use the appropriate uninstallation command of the package manager of your OS:

-For example, for Red Hat Enterprise Linux:
+For example, on Red Hat Enterprise Linux:

-# yum remove drweb-clamd
+# yum remove drweb-netcheck

 # ./zypper remove <package_name>